Before loading a table into HeatWave, identify table columns to exclude. Columns to exclude are:

 NOT SECONDARY column attribute

-prevents a column from being loaded into the HeatWave cluster when
+prevents a column from being loaded into HeatWave when executing

 mysql> CREATE TABLE orders (id INT, description BLOB NOT SECONDARY);